9 expert tips for choosing a fertility clinic – from success rates to red flags

 Fertility clinic consultation

-5. Have a consultation
+5. Book a consultation

-7. Choose a specific fertility specialist
+7. Consider a specific fertility specialist

 8. Take your time